tartansandal/tartansandal.github.io/_drafts/vim-remark.md

 ```

 While all of the rules have some benefit, loading too many can slow down the
-"linting" routine while you are editing, so I generally relegate any additional
+linting routine while you are editing, so I generally relegate any additional
 rules to post-commit and CI hooks.

 To use the rules mentioned above I had to install a few packages: